Joshsora/EverlandChallenge/README.md

 * Unit testing (try to show us how to mock dependency calls)

 ## Deliver
+We need a readme explaining the libs that you've used and the reasons you choosed that ones, is not a complete documentation file so just a quick overview about how thing are working under the hood.

 To deliver the code you have to send us a .rar file with all the thing that we need to run the code and test it.

+Email to : snak@playeverland.com and gatsbys@playeverland.com

 Good luck & Have fun !!